 How does CPT work?

-Your provider will start off by giving you an overview of the treatment.
-Together, you will review some information about PTSD in order to help you better understand your symptoms.
+Your provider will start off by giving you an overview of PTSD and the treatment.
 Your provider probably will ask about the type of trauma you experienced, but you will not need to go into great detail right away.
-Your provider will also ask you to do some writing about how your trauma has affected you.
-Over the next several sessions, you will talk about any negative or unhelpful thoughts you have been having about the trauma, and you will work together to learn to consider other ways of thinking about the situation.
+Your provider will also ask you to write about how the trauma has affected you.
+Over the next several sessions, you will talk about any negative or unhelpful thoughts you have been having about the trauma, and you will work together to consider other ways of thinking about the situation.
 You will use worksheets in session and at home that help you learn this strategy.
-CPT can also include writing about the details of your trauma (although sometimes this can be skipped).
-This may sound difficult at first, but you may be more able to cope with emotions like anger, sadness and guilt by talking it over with your therapist.
-Towards the end of therapy, you and your therapist will focus on some specific areas of your life that may have been affected by the trauma, including your sense of safety, trust, control, self-esteem, and intimacy.
+CPT can also include writing about the details of the trauma if you decide with your therapist that it would be helpful.
+This may sound difficult at first, but you may be more able to cope with emotions like anger, sadness. and guilt by talking them over with your therapist.
+Toward the end of therapy, you and your therapist will focus on some specific areas of your life that may have been affected by the trauma, including your sense of safety, trust, control, self-esteem, and intimacy.

 Video

-Yes, trauma-focused psychotherapy (including Cognitive Processing Therapy) is one of the most effective types of treatment for PTSD.
+Yes, CPT is one of the most effective types of treatment for PTSD.

 Video